faosa08/Modern-Ecommerce-Platforms/README.md

 It will be a plugin to add a PDF invoice to send along with the order confirmation email that will be sent to the customer.
 Comes with templates and can also customize the appearance or create our own templates.

 - PeproDev WooCommerce Receipt Uploader
+Upload Receipt for Any Payment method in WooCommerce.
+Customers will Upload the receipt (image/pdf) and Shop Managers will approve/reject it manually.

 ## Website overview